-Collaborative robots – or ‘CoBots’ – are a class of industrial robot that combines a series of safety features with conventional industrial robotics.
+Collaborative robots – or ‘CoBots’ – are a class of industrial robots that combines a series of safety features with conventional industrial robotics.
 These safety features work to mitigate the more dangerous aspects of production robotics.
-This is a step change from conventional robotics.
-Normally, there are requirements to segment the industrial robot from human workforce through a complicated installation of physical fencing or arrays of electronic sensors designed to react to any unplanned activity in the work cell.
+This is a step-change from conventional robotics.
+Normally, there are requirements to segment the industrial robot from the human workforce through a complicated installation of physical fencing or arrays of electronic sensors designed to react to any unplanned activity in the work cell.

-Packaging and palletizing operations are another area where collaborative robots can be advantageous.
+Packaging and palletizing operations are other areas where collaborative robots can be advantageous.
 These robotic systems can perform the more repetitive aspects within an integrated space while humans provide ancillary tasks like removing filled containers or transfer trays.
 With the cobot’s safety features, the combined operation can take up much less space than conventional automation without compromising safety.

 While collaborative robotics offers a lot of promise for a variety of industries and applications, building successful implementations using the technology can be tricky.
 It’s best to partner with a skilled robotic systems builder to ensure the best results will be found.

 As a multi-brand robot integrator, Midwest Engineered Systems has plenty of experience designing, building and programming collaborative robot implementations.
 Contact us today to learn if a cobot is a right solution for your application.